Defining Your ICP (Ideal Customer Profile)

 Phase 1: Detection and Prioritization

-Rodz’s 350+ scrapers continuously monitor sources relevant to the SaaS market: fundraising press releases, job boards, LinkedIn, and company registries.
-Each signal is scored by the Balance model, which combines event strength and recency (with a decaying coefficient after 48 hours).
+Rodz runs 350+ scrapers that continuously monitor sources relevant to the SaaS market: fundraising press releases, job boards, LinkedIn, and company registries.
+Each signal is scored by the Balance model, which combines event strength and recency, with a decaying coefficient after 48 hours.

 Prospects are classified into three tiers: